dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 `/c` will interpret an ASCII character, and `/s` will interpret it as a null terminated ASCII string (just a c string).

 The format specifier can be prefixed with a number of repeats.
 For example if we want to examine 10 instructions at address 0x1234, we could do:
 `x/10i 0x1234`, and gdb would show us that (i is the identifier for the instruction format), this is pretty useful if we want to look at raw areas of memory.
-In case we need to print raw memory insted we can use `x/10xb 0x1234`(where _x_ is the format (hexadecimal) and _b_ the size (bytes).
+In case we need to print raw memory instead we can use `x/10xb 0x1234`(where _x_ is the format (hexadecimal) and _b_ the size (bytes).

 ### How Did I Get Here?